erizocosmico/Hiss/README.md

 Hiss commands
 ====

--t: send a tweet and loads new tweets.
+* t: send a tweet and loads new tweets.
--to: send a tweet but not loads the timeline.
+* to: send a tweet but not loads the timeline.
--rt: retweets a tweet.
+* rt: retweets a tweet.
--fav: favs a tweet.
+* fav: favs a tweet.
--reply: send a reply to another tweet.
+* reply: send a reply to another tweet.
 Remember to include @username_to_reply if you want it to work.
--load: loads the timeline.
+* load: loads the timeline.
--block: blocks an user.
+* block: blocks an user.
--report: reports an user for spam.
+* report: reports an user for spam.
--exit: exits Hiss.
+* exit: exits Hiss.